Dialogue averts conflict between farmers and cattle keepers in Rokon, Central Equatoria

 This spirit of cooperation was reciprocated by farmers, including Monika Jukudu Boma Aroma, who suggested that cattle keepers should pay compensation for any damage their animals cause to their land.

-Her proposal was well received by cattle keepers in attendance, who also took the opportunity to apologize for previous incidents of beasts munching on crops meant for others.
+Her proposal was well received by cattle keepers in attendance, who took the opportunity to apologize for previous incidents when unsupervised specimens of the bovine family have been caught munching or treading on agricultural products grown by farmers intending to consume or sell them.

 "As you can see, coming together to talk makes a big difference," said Lius Joseph Lisas, a local Head Chief.
 "Problems that seemed too big to solve now feel manageable because we could break them down into smaller parts and discuss them together."